 On Jan.
-24, 1921, widowed farmer John Ware of Killelton townland, Ballylongford, mailed a hand-written letter from the rural County Kerry community on the south shore of where the wide mouth of the River Shannon empties into the sea.
-It was addressed to his same-name, bachelor son, a streetcar motorman in Pittsburgh, Pennsylvania, a noisy, smokey manufacturing city of more than a half million people, a hub of Irish immigrants, including two of his sisters, with a brother on the way.1
+24, 1921, widowed farmer John Ware wrote a hand-written letter from Killelton townland, Ballylongford, a rural community in County Kerry where the River Shannon empties into the sea.
+The letter was addressed to his same-name, bachelor son, a streetcar motorman in Pittsburgh, Pennsylvania, a noisy, smokey industrial city of more than a half million people; a hub of Irish immigrants, including two of his sisters, with a brother on the way.
+The sender was the father of my maternal grandmother, the recipient her older brother.

-The 87-year-old father2 began the letter by thanking his 35-year-old son for an earlier postal order for £3, equivalent to about $200 today.3 Such remittances from immigrants were vital to the Irish economy and perpetuated still more departures.
+The 87-year-old father began the letter by thanking his 35-year-old son for an earlier postal order for £3, equivalent to about $175 today.[1]Bank of England Inflation Calculator through November 2025, and XE Corp.
+GBP to USD conversion on Jan.
+20, 2026.
+Such remittances from immigrants were vital to the Irish economy and perpetuated still more departures.

 Your prosperity in America is a great consolation to me.
 Your generosity and kindness since you left home.

 John Ware the younger left home in 1910.
-Sisters Nora4 and Bridget followed him to Pittsburgh in 1912 and 1916, respectively.
+Sisters Nora (my grandmother) and Bridget followed him to Pittsburgh in 1912 and 1916, respectively.
 He was naturalized in 1917, entered the U.S. Army as as private in April 1918, and shipped to France two months later.
-John survived the Great War and returned to Pittsburgh in February 1919.5
+John survived the Great War and returned to Pittsburgh in February 1919.[2]See: An Irish-American’s most perilous summer, 1918.

 The father reported that another son in Ireland had just welcomed a baby girl to his family three weeks earlier.
 A third son had sailed from Queenstown four days before he wrote the letter, also destined for Pittsburgh.